Chipironier: Use

 Widely used for fishing for squid, anchovies, mackerel and hake.
 Also for longline fishing, with small gillnets and also with traps for crustaceans.
 Some, although it is not usual or highly recommended, due to the lack of a covered bridge, go far out to sea on good summer days to fish for tuna when it approaches about 10–15 mi from the coast.

 Type of construction

-This boat was first built in wood, until the 1980.
-Several shipyards, including Olaciregui à Hondaribia switched to polyester fiber construction and in forty years almost replaced all the wooden chip ironers with fiber chip ironers.
-We can see all over the Basque coast in the ports from Bayonne to Berméo, hundreds of polyester chip ironers, lined up side by side and only very few wooden ones remain in these ports.
-However, it remains a boat without a deck, which gives it a unique characteristic which is not usual, on other, even calmer coasts and even more so in rough seas like the Bay of Biscay.
-Even those built in fiber do not have a deck except for a few rare units, rarely a small cockpit-cabin is erected behind the engine cover making them look like larger units.
+Chipironiers were built out of wood until the 1980s.
+Several shipyards, including Olaciregui à Hondaribia, switched to polyester fiber construction and within 40 years almost all wooden chipironiers had been replaced by fiber versions.
+Across the Basque ports from Bayonne to Berméo, few wooden chipironiers remain.
+However, the lack of a deck has remained, giving chipironiers a unique characteristic unusual to either calmer coasts or rough seas like the Bay of Biscay.
+Even examples built in fiber are deckless except for a few rare units.
+Occasionally, a small cockpit-cabin is erected behind the engine cover.